carloshmarques/HydraLife/README.md

 * Open the .sln file using Visual Studio (2022 recommended).
 Customize the project to your needs — HydraLife is designed to be flexible and personal.

----

-## [02/10/2025]
-- Adicionado `currentStatusGanttChart.md` com resumo das etapas e progresso

 ----
 ## 📊 Estado Atual
-Consulte o progresso do projeto em [currentStatusGanttChart.md](./currentStatusGanttChart.md)
+Consulte o progresso do projeto em [currentStatusGanttChart.md](./plan/currentStatusGanttChart.md)

 ---